joshuar/pingbeat/README.md

 ## Usage

-See the [example configuration file](etc/pingbeat.yml) for configuring your targets and assigning an output (default output is Elasticsearch).
+See the [example configuration file](etc/pingbeat-example.yml) for configuring your targets and assigning an output (default output is Elasticsearch).

+If using the Elasticsearch output, you should add a new index template using the
+[supplied one](etc/pingbeat-template.json), for example with `curl -XPUT  /_template/pingbeat -d @/path/to/pingbeat-template.json`.

 Once you've created a configuration file you can run pingbeat with `pingbeat -c /path/to/pingbeat.yml`.

 ### Note on privileges